-Our Technical Supervisor for Malta has been awarded an Honorary MBE for services to Commonwealth war graves.
+Following delays due to Covid-19, our Technical Supervisor for Malta, Mark Fitzgerald, has been awarded an Honorary MBE for services to Commonwealth war graves.
+Mark was this week given his award at a ceremony at the British High Commission in Malta.

 Much of our work across the island is made possible thanks to Mark’s passion and dedication.
 He is responsible for organising many of our projects in the country, as well liaising with local government departments, banks, and other official entities.